DiegoOTdC/DiegoOTdC/README.md

 <br/>
 My name is Diégo, I'm from '92, have a creative background (Bachelor of Arts) and decided to switch to programming!
 <br/>
-  Studied at Codaisseur to become a <strong>junior full stack developer</strong>
+  Studying at Codaisseur to become a <strong>junior full stack developer</strong>
 <br/>
   Currently working on <a href="https://github.com/DiegoOTdC/Niles-Frontend">Niles "The Digital Manservant"</a>
 <br/>